Daniel Lewis known as D. J. Lewis

 Areas of Expertise

-Fuzzy Set Theory, Fuzzy Logic, Semantic Web, Linked Data, Ontologies, Data modelling, Data Mining (in particular association rule mining and sequence mining), Web Development, Software Development / Programming, Standardisation, Events Organisation, Security of information objects, Futurism, Transhumanism, Arduino Amateur Robotics.
+Digital Forensics on Industrial Control Systems, Digital Forensics on Hard drives, Fuzzy Set Theory, Fuzzy Logic, Semantic Web, Linked Data, Ontologies, Data modelling, Data Mining (in particular association rule mining and sequence mining), Web Development, Software Development / Programming, Standardisation, Events Organisation, Security of information objects, Futurism, Transhumanism, Arduino Amateur Robotics, Academia-Industry partnerships.